hieuvp/learning-kubernetes/05-helm/README.md

 - A **release** is a specific instance of a chart which has been deployed to the cluster using Helm.
 - A **repository** is a group of published charts which can be made available to others.

+Chart - It contains all of the resource definitions necessary to run an application, tool, or service inside of a Kubernetes cluster.
+A chart is basically a package of pre-configured Kubernetes resources.
+Config - Contains configuration information that can be merged into a packaged chart to create a releasable object. helm - Helm client.
+Communicates to Tiller through the Helm API - HAPI which uses gRPC.
+Release - An instance of a chart running in a Kubernetes cluster.
+Repository - Place where charts reside and can be shared with others.
+Tiller - Helm server.
+It interacts directly with the Kubernetes API server to install, upgrade, query, and remove Kubernetes resources.

 ## Installing a Local Kubernetes Cluster with Helm